lyteword/chspurgeon-tod/volume-5/psalm-112.md

 **Verse 6.**

-1\.The character of the righteous is eternal: "surely," etc.
+1\.
+The character of the righteous is eternal: "surely," etc.

-2\.His influence upon others is eternal: "shall be had," etc.— *G.R.*
+2\.
+His influence upon others is eternal: "shall be had," etc.— *G. R.*

 **Verse 7.**